biof309/spring2019-solo-project-neoadj/README.md

     plt.xlabel('NAACCR code')
     plt.ylabel('Number of observations')
-    plt.title('Distribution of cases for Radiation Surgery Sequence') plt.show()
+    plt.title('Distribution of cases for Radiation Surgery Sequence') plt.xticks(x_ticks_seq)
+    plt.show()
    ![](/Users/mbruno2/Documents/rad_surg_seq.png)

+        0	No radiation and/or no surgery; unknown if surgery and/or radiation given 2	Radiation before surgery
+        3	Radiation after surgery
+        4	Radiation both before and after surgery
+        5	Intraoperative radiation
+        6	Intraoperative radiation with other radiation given before and/or after surgery 7	Surgery both before and after radiation
+        9	Sequence unknown, but both surgery and radiation were given

-#Step 5: Creating new variables to use in algorithm
+#Step 5: Creating new variables to use in algorithm (first attempt)

 First looking at the the unique codes for chemotherapy using the following function: